 Go on and give yourself the pep talk you’ve been waiting for.
+Give yourself the words of wisdom you need to hear the most.
 Write it down or record it, but say the freaking words.

 And keep saying them.
 I can tell you that you’re an amazing human with unlimited patience and emotional reserves made of steel, but you don’t need to hear that from me.